 - 1. SEAGO will ensure demographic data is collected for all meetings and trainings. - 2.
-All sign-in sheets for meetings and trainings will include "OPTIONAL" Title VI demographic data guestions.
+SEAGO will use a Self-Identification Survey for meetings and trainings to collect Title VI demographic data.

 - 3. When an attendee chooses not to provide demographic data, SEAGO will follow a "best guess" collection process. - 4.
 Data will be analyzed to compare meeting attendee demographics with the demography of the planning area affected. - 5.
 Information collected will be used to assess non-discrimination in the public participation process. - 6.
 Information collected will be used to assess the effectiveness of outreach efforts within the planning area. - 7.
 Information will be used to develop alternative outreach tools to address lack of participation by affected Title VI communities within the planning area.